 How can we find out?
 Test it!

-	I’m showing my ad only to guys, so I’m definitely going to include a woman in the image, we all know they get more clicks than men.
+I’m showing my ad only to guys, so I’m definitely going to include a woman in the image, since we all know that they get more clicks than men.

 I’ll just use this picture from Flickr.

 The new ad will look like this: